numba/numba/docs/source/reference/types.rst

    The feature of considering functions as first-class type objects is under development.

-While functions are often considered as certain transformations of input arguments to output values then within Numba jit compiled functions, the functions can also be considered as objects, that is, functions can be passed around as arguments or return values, or used as items in sequences, in addition of being callable.
+Functions are often considered as certain transformations of input arguments to output values.
+Within Numba :term:`JIT` compiled functions, the functions can also be considered as objects, that is, functions can be passed around as arguments or return values, or used as items in sequences, in addition to being callable.

-The first-class function support is enabled for all Numba :term:`JIT` compiled functions and Numba ``cfunc``-decorated functions except when
+First-class function support is enabled for all Numba :term:`JIT` compiled functions and Numba ``cfunc`` compiled functions except when:
 - using a non-CPU compiler,
-- the decorated function is a Python generator,
+- the compiled function is a Python generator,
-- the decorated function has Omitted arguments,
+- the compiled function has Omitted arguments,
-- or the decorated function returns Optional value.
+- or the compiled function returns Optional value.

-To disable first class function support, use `no_cfunc_wrapper=True` decorator option.
+To disable first-class function support, use ``no_cfunc_wrapper=True`` decorator option.

-For instance, consider an example where the Numba jit compiled function applies user-specified functions as a composition to an input argument::
+For instance, consider an example where the Numba :term:`JIT` compiled function applies user-specified functions as a composition to an input argument::